MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-create-topics.md

 ---
-title: "Using the Bot Designer to create topics for your bot"
+title: "Creating topics for your bot"
 description: "Learn how to use the AI for Customer Service Virtual Agent Bot Designer to create topics for your bot."
 keywords: ""
 ms\.date: 11/14/2018